What support can I apply for?

 I have an enquiry related to Green Belt in or near my neighbourhood area

-I have a ‘made’ plan and I wish to modify it
+I have a ‘made’ plan and I wish to modify/ review it

 Minor updates that would not materially affect policies may be made by the local planning authority, with consent from the qualifying body.
 In these circumstances, there is no need to repeat consultation, examination and the referendum.
 Similar provisions exist for correcting errors in a plan.